The Letter Room

 The Letter Room is a 2020 American short comedy-drama film directed by Elvira Lind.
 In November 2020, it premiered at HollyShorts Film Festival.
 It was also nominated for Best Short Film at Tribeca Film Festival and the Palm Springs International ShortFest.

 The Letter Room was produced by Sofia Sondervan and executive produced by Oscar Isaac, Elvira Lind, Jason Spire, Ryan Chanatry and Gena Konstantinakos.

 Plot

 When a kind-hearted prison officer is transferred to the letter room, he soon gets involved in an inmate's personal affairs.
+At last, Richard, a solitary and compassionate corrections officer with a heart of gold, has been promoted to Director of Prisoner Communications.
+As Richard quickly gets the hang of his new job as master of the letter room, scanning all the incoming and outgoing correspondence of the inmates for contraband, his lonely life becomes irrevocably complicated when he gets too involved in the private life of a death row inmate.